 Human Development Index

 The Human Development Index or HDI depicts the quality of human resource development.
 It is based on relative weightage assigned to education, health, standards of living, and gender inequality of the people living in a country, region, or area.
-The analysis of HDI is based on education index, health index, standards of living, including the multiple poverty index and gender inequality index.
+The analysis of HDI is based on the education index, health index, and standards of living, including the multiple poverty index and gender inequality index.

 The gender inequality index ranking of Pakistan, Bangladesh, and India in 2019 was 135, 133, and 123 respectively.
 India has lower inequality as compared to the other two countries.
-The multidimensional poverty index (MPI) of India, Pakistan, and Bangladesh, is 0.123, 0.198, 0.104 respectively, whereas the percentage of poverty in India, Pakistan, and Bangladesh is 27.9%, 38.3%, and 24.6% respectively.
+The multidimensional poverty index (MPI) of India, Pakistan, and Bangladesh, is 0.123, 0.198, and 0.104 respectively, whereas the percentage of poverty in India, Pakistan, and Bangladesh is 27.9%, 38.3%, and 24.6% respectively.
 So the highest poverty, in Pakistan, and the least poverty in Bangladesh.

 Pakistan is recognized as a country with low income, along with poor human development indicators.
-Climate change can cause a negative growth for GDP for the workforce relying on agricultural sectors, and this could be risky for those associated with the agricultural sector.
+Climate change can cause negative growth in GDP for the workforce relying on agricultural sectors, and this could be risky for those associated with the agricultural sector.
 Heat and humidity can disrupt the productivity of labour.

 Pakistan is facing internal challenges that make it difficult to compete with other South Asian countries; it has the lowest human development indicators in South Asia.
 The internal governance system is poor, which leads to poor economic growth.
 Moreover, its repetitive assistance from IMF and other foreign institutions causes the Pakistani Rupee to weaken.